emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

-# Bridge device data to MQTT Broker Using the Data Integrations
+# Integrate with MQTT Broker

 In order to facilitate the message bridging of multiple MQTT Brokers, you can use the Data Integrations to operate.